cg-istanbul/cgi2025/index.md

     </ul>
 </nav>

+---

+### Workshop Photos

+The workshop has ended now and it was a great pleasure for us to host this event.
+We believe "Combinatorics and Geometry in İstanbul" provided an excellent opportunity for meeting new colleagues, exchanging ideas, and enjoying a rich variety of stimulating talks.

+Thank you all for your valuable contributions.

+We collected some of the photos from the workshop [here](https://drive.google.com/drive/folders/1S7YnB2gHgXumKD5yclocad6rdLD6BjQ2?usp=drive_link).

+---

 Welcome to the “Combinatorics and Geometry in İstanbul” workshop, taking place on August 5–6 in the enchanting city of İstanbul.
 This two-day event brings together researchers and enthusiasts working at the intersection of algebra, combinatorics, and geometry, aiming to foster collaboration and the exchange of ideas in a vibrant academic setting.